-Since the presidential election of 2016, there have been more large protests and riots than I can count.
+Since the presidential election of 2020, there have been more large protests and riots than I can count – and that’s just here in America.
 Getting caught in a riot would be a nightmare scenario come true.
 I recall seeing news clip after news clip of vehicles being gridlocked in traffic with large crowds of protestors surrounding and pounding on cars, sometimes even dragging drivers out of their seats and assaulting them.
 Images of police clashing with rock-throwing individuals have become way too common on social media.
-The recent George Floyd riots show just how ugly things can get.
+The George Floyd riots show just how ugly things can get and, unfortunately, riot survival is not something taught in schools.

 Just imagine being on vacation alone or with loved ones, driving leisurely and turning a corner only to be caught in this kind of chaos.
 What would you do?
 If the police are busy fighting back the riot, who would protect you?

-I’ve gathered together a roundtable of four professionals who can hopefully shed some light on this potential riot situation and answer the tough questions.
-Among these subject-matter experts are professional urban and wilderness survival instructors, firearms instructors and former members of our military.
+I’ve gathered together a roundtable of four professionals who can hopefully shed some light on this potential riot survival situation and answer the tough questions.
+Among these subject-matter experts are professional urban and wilderness survival instructors, firearms instructors, and former members of our military.

 While most of our readers may recognize a few or all of their names, allow me to introduce you to the guys who may just give you the survival tips that get you home alive.